lorieri/marginall/how-to-en.md

 In the Marginall Version One, I choose four 150 Watts 8 ohms generic speakers, 2 for each output channel.
 Wiring 2 speakers in paralell we get 300 Watts and 4 ohms (as seen in the link above).
 For them I choose [a car system amplifier](http://hurricane.com.br/produto/h-400-4d/) with four 60 Watts and 4 ohms channels, that make two 200 Watts and 4 ohms "bridged" channels.

 In the Marginall Version Two - Flex, I choose two 75 Watts and 8 ohms guitar speakers and two 100 Watts and 8 ohms bass guitar speakers.
-For this I choose [um módulo](http://hurricane.com.br/produto/ha-4-160/), with four 100 Watts and 4 ohms channels, that gives two 320 Watts and 4 ohms "briged" channels.
+For this I choose [an amplifier](http://hurricane.com.br/produto/ha-4-160/) with four 100 Watts and 4 ohms channels, that gives two 320 Watts and 4 ohms "briged" channels.

 Always read car system amplifier manual, it helps using the correct configurations.
 Whe buying them, read carefully their specs, specially for the channels.